sandy2203/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ### Code Book
-I have  created a Narrow Tidy data Set, Where Each row represent a value for a variable My Tidy Data set had 4 Columns
+I have  created a Narrow Tidy data Set, Where Each row represent a value for a variable.

+My Tidy Data set had 4 Columns
 1. Subject - Represent the subject/person under test, Value ranging for 1-30
 2. Activity - Represent the activity performed by the Subject,Value are from one of the valid activity